nate-fidalgo/scripts/python/bread/README2.md

-I neat way to add different sections to a pe or elf binary.
+A neat way to add different sections to a pe or elf binary.
 Is to use some gnu extension keywords.

 <pre>
 <code>